Rutuj99/Socio-Meet/README.md

 # Sociomeet
-Sociomeet is a full-stack blog application with various features allowing users to create, edit, and view blog posts.
+Sociomeet is a full-stack blog application with various features allowing users to create, edit, delete and view blog posts.
 It provides functionalities like user authentication, post creation, commenting, profile viewing, and more.

 ## Features